-The Physician's Role in SSI/SSDI Disability Determination for Homeless Patients January 2017
+The Medical Practitioner's Role in SSI/SSDI Disability Determination for Patients Experiencing Homelessness

-Many homeless patients are caught in a cycle of crisis services, inpatient hospital stays, episodes of homelessness, and incarcerations.
+Many patients experiencing homelessness are caught in a cycle of crisis services, inpatient hospital stays, episodes of homelessness, and incarcerations.
 This cycle is further complicated when patients have chronic medical and mental health conditions but cannot access appropriate services or ongoing treatment.
-For homeless patients who cannot work due to illness, one of the only ways to break this cycle is with income and health care benefits provided by federal disability benefits.
+For patients experiencing homelessness who cannot work due to illness, one of the only ways to break this cycle is with income and health care benefits provided by federal disability benefits.

-With income and health insurance, patients can meet their basic needs by accessing housing and services, and therefore are better able to address their medical and mental health conditions.
+With income and health insurance, patients can meet their basic needs by accessing housing and services and are therefore better able to address their medical and mental health conditions.
 One study in Chicago demonstrated that providing homeless adults with housing and case management services reduces their days in the hospital by 29% and emergency department visits by 24%, compared with usual care.
 1

-Physicians can play an important role in helping these homeless patients obtain housing and health care benefits, as well as increasing the therapeutic benefit of their treatment, by assisting them with federal disability benefit applications.
+Physicians, nurse practitioners, and physician assistants can play an important role in helping these patients experiencing homelessness obtain housing and health care benefits, as well as increasing the therapeutic benefit of their treatment, by assisting them with federal disability benefit applications.

-SOAR (SSI/SSDI Outreach, Access, and Recovery) is a national program sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) that focuses on expediting applications for federal disability benefits for individuals who are homeless or at risk of homelessness.
+SOAR (SSI/SSDI Outreach, Access, and Recovery) is a national program sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) that focuses on expediting applications for federal disability benefits for individuals who are at risk of or experiencing homelessness.